srmani835/MoneyLaundering/README.md

 * git clone the code to your local system
 * install requirements.txt ```pip install -r requirements.txt```
-* download the entire model folder from https://drive.google.com/drive/folders/1vTTrufPkEYgtKjVzv7XmrWUusVz4dbOP?usp=sharing and save it to your local cloned folder
+* download the entire model and save it to your local cloned folder
 * run the below command
   * streamlit run app.py